charl-potgieter/NotesAndCodeSnippets/Jupyter/JupyterNotes.md

    - It doesn't seem as if any special Latex software is required to export the latex formulas in above process

+## Sundry

+ - Exporting to HTML using nbconvert does render latex maths formulas properly - the html file just doesnt open properly in JupyterLab, open with a browser.